-Figure 20 Bite Rate Increase with CAN FD vs. Standard CAN
+Figure 32 Bite Rate Increase with CAN FD vs. Standard CAN

 Not only the physical layer must support CAN FD but also the CAN controller.
 In case the CAN controller is not able to support CAN FD then the respective CAN node must at least tolerate CAN FD communication.
 This CAN FD tolerant mode is realized in the physical layer in combination with CAN Partial Networking.
 The TLE926x-3QX variants of this family also support the CAN FD tolerant mode.
+See also Chapter 5.4.7 for more detailed information on how to enable the CAN FD tolerant mode.

-9.2.1 CAN OFF Mode
+10.2.1 CAN OFF Mode